UnityContrib/framework/README.md

 If you would like to contribute, you're very welcome to do so.

 We're using the fork and pull process, read more about it [here](https://help.github.com/articles/using-pull-requests/).

+You will need Visual Studio 2015 or another Visual Studio solution compatible IDE and Unity 5.1+.